LateNightCoder0815/fullstackopen/README.md

 The different parts are separated into folders according to the template given.

-## Part 3 solutions
+## Part 3 and 10 solutions
-As recommended, part 3 is uploaded into a [separate repository](https://github.com/LateNightCoder0815/fullstackopen-part3).
+As recommended, [part 3](https://github.com/LateNightCoder0815/fullstackopen-part3) and [part 10](https://github.com/LateNightCoder0815/fullstackopen-part10) are uploaded into a separate repository.